helm/charts/incubator/azuremonitor-containers/README.md

 ## Agent data collection settings

-Staring with chart version 1.0.0, agent data collection settings are controlled thru a config map.
+Staring with chart version 1.0.0, agent data collection settings are controlled through a config map.
 Refer to documentation about agent data collection settings [here](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-agent-config)

 You can create a Azure Loganalytics workspace from portal.azure.com and get its ID & PRIMARY KEY from 'Advanced Settings' tab in the Ux.